TommiPrami/Delphi.RdRand/README.md

   * Kas Ob.

 ### TODO:
-* Needs check for this feature ins implemented in the CPU, function RdRndAvailable: Boolean; etc.
+* Needs check for this feature is implemented in the CPU, function RdRndAvailable: Boolean; etc.